Malocclusion and Orthodontics (cont.)

 Adult malocclusion symptoms will typically remain the same or get worse over the years.
 Symptoms in a child who has mild malocclusion may improve over time.
 Through the teen years, the jaw grows dramatically.
 This growth period may correct mild crowding of teeth or teeth shifting as a result of thumb-sucking.

 Teeth that are naturally perfectly aligned are rare.
 A poor fit and alignment of the teeth (malocclusion) can range from mild to severe.
-Mild malocclusion causes no medical or functional problems and little cosmetic concern, while severe malocclusion may cause difficulty with eating and speaking.
+Mild malocclusion causes no medical or functional problems and little cosmetic concern.
+But severe malocclusion may cause difficulty with eating and speaking.
 Some people are embarrassed or self-conscious about crooked or protruding teeth.

 Crowding is the most common type of malocclusion.
 In children, early crowding of permanent teeth can prevent new teeth from coming in properly or from erupting at all (impaction).